inaimathi/langnostic/drafts/self-other-overlap-talk.md

 > The key insight is that deception/misalignment might rely on a representational difference encoded in the difference between `A:self` and `A:other` and that we can arbitrarily reduce that representational difference while attempting to maintain capabilities without having to solve interpretability.

-There's an assumption here: "deception", whatever that is, is going to show up in the difference between how a model interprets self/other references.
+There's an assumption here: "deception" is going to show up in the difference between how a model interprets self/other references.
 This makes it sound like we should take special care in picking the reference observations, and might want to carefully consider/test various such references.

-The proposed approach is _not_ take the SOO Loss function and fine-tune/train the model on that alone.
+The proposed approach is _not_ to take the SOO Loss function and fine-tune/train the model on that alone.
 Rather, the proposal seems to be: train the model as usual, but use SOO Loss as an additional input, and work to minimize it while maintaining other performance metrics.

 ## Experimental Setup

 - This section depends on the ["Physical Deception"](https://github.com/shariqiqbal2810/maddpg-pytorch?tab=readme-ov-file#physical-deception) task from [MADDPG](https://github.com/shariqiqbal2810/maddpg-pytorch?tab=readme-ov-file#maddpg-pytorch).

-TODO: in-depth explanation of the experimental setup
+It's a basic multi-agent training scenario.
+- There are two kinds of agents (red and blue), and two kinds of targets (green and black).
+- Blue agents are rewarded when they are near the green goal, and also rewarded when the red agent is near the black goal.
+- Red agents are _also_ rewarded when they are near the green goal, but they are colorblind (it looks like this is implemented by just omitting that information from the red agents' training `environment`).
+In practice, it seems that their best strategy is to follow the blue agents to a goal.
+- Note that this scenario _doesn't_ test LLMs; it's a harness for testing reinforcement learning policies for relatively small neural nets. *4*

 > We pre-train the agents on 25k episodes where the blue agent is incentivized to deceive to produce the deceptive baseline and pre-train agents with a reward that does not incentivize deception to create the non-deceptive baseline.
 > We then fine-tune the deceptive baseline up to 10k episodes with deceptive reward and SOO Loss that includes deceptive pre-trained MSE (which is the mean squared error between the actions of the model that is being fine-tuned and the actions of the deceptive baseline agent on the same observation) (it plays the role of the KL term in Figure 3).